 - a transcript from the applicant's current law school reflecting at least 18 credit hours of completed course work (an unofficial copy is acceptable for purposes of file review, but an official, school-issued transcript must be on file prior to a student's matriculation)*; and,

 - a letter of good standing and indication of the applicant's class rank at the current law school.*

-A transfer applicant who wishes to accept the Law College's offer of admission must complete the Enrollment Intention Form and submit a nonrefundable deposit of $350.
-Upon receipt of the Enrollment Intention Form and deposit (which will apply toward tuition charges), the Associate Dean of Student Engagement will complete a Transfer Credit Evaluation in order to determine how courses transfer and whether such courses fulfill the MSU Law required curriculum.
-In turn, the transfer student may schedule courses at the Law College.
+A transfer applicant who wishes to accept MSU Law's offer of admission must complete the Enrollment Intention Form and submit a nonrefundable deposit of $350.
+Upon receipt of the Enrollment Intention Form and deposit (which will apply toward tuition charges), the Assistant Dean for Student and Acadeimc Affairs will complete a Transfer Credit Evaluation in order to determine how courses transfer and whether such courses fulfill MSU Law's required curriculum.
+In turn, the transfer student may then schedule their courses at MSU Law.

 Important Information for Prospective Transfer Students (PDF)